molcikas/photon/README.md

 # Photon [![Build Status](https://travis-ci.org/molcikas/photon.svg?branch=master)](https://travis-ci.org/molcikas/photon)
-A micro ORM that gives developers control over the SQL executed while also providing an easy way to do basic CRUD operations on entities.
+A micro ORM that gives developers the ability to write complex SELECT statements when performance is critical while also shielding them from having to hand-write routine CRUD SQL.

 Traditional ORMs hide the SQL they are executing.
 This often leads to poorly constructed and slow queries that are difficult to diagnose and troubleshoot.
 They usually require the object-to-table mapping to either be specified in XML or using annotations.
 XML is error prone and difficult to maintain.
-Annotations clutter domain entities with persistence logic and require the entities to be structured similarly to the database tables.
-This prevents them from being modeled purely from the business domain.
+Annotations clutter domain entities with persistence logic and require the entities to be modeled after the database tables rather than the business domain.

-Micro ORMs give developers greater control of the SQL but can be cumbersome to use, especially when loading and saving entities with sub-entities ("aggregates" in DDD terms).
+Micro ORMs give developers greater control of the SQL but can be cumbersome to use, especially when loading and saving entities with sub-entities ("[aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html)" in DDD terms).

-The goal of photon is to capture the best of both worlds by giving developers control over the SQL executed while still providing an easy way to do routine CRUD operations on aggregates.
-It also allows entities to remain free from the details of how they are persisted.
+The goal of Photon is to capture the best of both worlds by giving developers control over the SQL executed while still providing an easy way to do routine CRUD operations on aggregates.
+It allows entities to remain free from the details of how they are persisted.

-Photon does not have its own query language or query functions.
-Photon automatically does the selects, inserts, updates, and deletes for your entities based on how you define their shapes.
-For choosing which entities to select, or when selecting custom read models, you write plain SQL `SELECT` statements.
+Photon does not require you to learn a custom query language or a custom set of query functions.
+Photon automatically does the selects, inserts, updates, and deletes for your aggregates based on how you define the aggregates.
+For choosing which rows/aggregates to select, or when selecting custom read models, you write plain SQL `SELECT` statements.

 ## Getting Started

+### Installation

+The latest JAR is available in the [Maven Central Repository](https://mvnrepository.com/artifact/com.github.molcikas/photon-core).

 ### Initializing Photon